KiiChain/kiichain-docs/README.md

 ### KYC / AML

 KIIEX is fully compliant within each jurisdiction.
 Users must adhere to KYC and AML standards and requirements.&#x20;

+## 🙋‍♂️ Contribution from Ubuntu (WSL)

+This section was added by @senjaparades using Ubuntu via Windows Subsystem for Linux (WSL).
+It explains how to contribute to KiiChain's documentation using Git, terminal, and GitHub safely from Windows.